ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/mppi_controller/configuring_mppic.md

 Type: `double` Default: `300.0`

-:   Cost to apply to a pose with a cost higher than the near_collision_cost.
+:   Cost to apply to a pose with a cost higher than the `near_collision_cost`.

 ### **`near_goal_distance`**